Skip to main content

 The Role of Growth Hormone in Metabolic Regulation

-Within this complex hormonal interplay, human (GH) emerges as a central regulator of body composition.
+Within this complex hormonal interplay, human growth hormone (GH) emerges as a central regulator of body composition.
 Produced by the pituitary gland, GH is a powerful metabolic hormone that orchestrates cellular growth and regeneration.
 Its release is pulsatile, occurring in bursts, primarily during deep sleep.

-One of its most significant functions is to promote lipolysis, the biological process of breaking down stored triglycerides in fat cells into that can be used for energy.
+One of its most significant functions is to promote lipolysis, the biological process of breaking down stored triglycerides in fat cells into free fatty acids that can be used for energy.
 GH essentially signals to adipose tissue to release its stored fuel, a process that is fundamental for maintaining lean body mass and managing fat stores.

 As we age, the natural production and pulsatile release of GH decline, a condition sometimes referred to as somatopause.
 This decline contributes to the metabolic slowdown and the propensity to accumulate fat, particularly visceral fat, that many adults experience.